iq-motion-control/iq-module-communication-doc/docs/manual/manual_stow.rst

 Stow Process Overview
 ======================
 When a module moves to its stow position, regardles of the reason for the stow, it follows a series of steps to stow properly.
-First it begins either accelerating or decelerating in order to reach its stow position with its user-configrued :red:`stow acceleration`.
-So if the module was still before, it will begin moving, but if it was spinning rapdily, it will keep spinning and gradually slow down.
-Once the module has come to a stop at the stow position, it will then choose whether it should try to actively :red:`hold that position` or coast itself, meaning that the module will not be driving itself and can spin freely.
-If the module is :red:`interrupted` at any time during the stow process, it will stop trying to stow.
+First it begins either accelerating or decelerating in order to reach its stow position with its user-configrued :ref:`stow acceleration <stow_movement_parameters>`.
+So if the module was still before, it will begin moving, but if it was spinning rapdily, it willkeep spinning and gradually slow down.
+Once the module has come to a stop at the stow position, it will then choose whether it should try to actively :ref:`hold that position <stow_holding_position>` or coast itself, meaning that the module will not be driving itself and can spin freely.
+If the module is :ref:`interrupted <interrupting_stow>` at any time during the stow process, it will stop trying to stow.

 The diagram below gives a brief overview of how the stow position feature transitions between different states based on its configuration and how it can be interrupted at any point in the process.